 The Rising Challenge of Drones

 Rapid advances in drone technology have created enormous benefits for industries, emergency response, and recreation.
-Most drone activity in the U.S. comes from hobbyists who may be unaware of rules or best practices, and while many flights are harmless, drones can still pose risks.
+Most drone activity in the U.S. comes from hobbyists who may be unaware of rules or best practices, and while many flights are harmless, drones still pose risks.
 Even well-intentioned operators can create safety concerns such as interfering with aircraft, disrupting emergency response, or causing accidents.

 The FAA, Congress, and other federal agencies continue to strengthen drone regulations, though technology often evolves faster than legislation.
 This post highlights current U.S. federal laws governing drones and protective measures organizations and individuals can take.